okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### System Log updates for telephony operations

-The `system.operation.rate_limit.violation` event is no longer fired when SMS or Voice messages are blocked due to telephony operational rate limit violations. <!-- OKTA-517838 -->
+The `system.operation.rate_limit.violation` event is no longer triggered when SMS or Voice messages are blocked due to telephony operational rate limit violations.
+Instead, telephony `system.sms.send.*` and `system.voice.send.*` events are issued as a `DENY` System Log message. <!-- OKTA-517838 -->

 #### Trusted Origins for iFrame embedding is GA in Production